ydvvpn197-netizen/projectglocal/docs/features/FEATURE_PLANS_SUMMARY.md

-# Local Social Hub - Feature Plans Summary
+# Glocal - Feature Plans Summary

 ## Overview
-This document provides a comprehensive overview of all feature plans for the Local Social Hub platform.
+This document provides a comprehensive overview of all feature plans for the Glocal platform.
 Each feature plan includes detailed technical requirements, implementation phases, and specific file structures needed for development.

 ## Core Features